 The Long-Term Care Action Line is a service to hear concerns and complaints from persons receiving service from Long-Term Care Homes and Community Care Access Centres (CCAC).
 The Action Line offers service in English and French.
 A fact sheet is available in 19 languages.

 This booklet deals with stalking, assault, and sexual assault.
 It explains that these kinds of abuse are against the law in Canada and describes how the law can help women who experience this kind of abuse.
 There is information on restraining orders, exclusive possession of the family home, terms of release, and peace bonds.
-The English version of this publication is also available in large print, braille, audio, and ASL (American Sign Language) from the Family Law Education for Women (FLEW) web site.
+The English version of this publication is also available in large print, braille, and audio from the Family Law Education for Women (FLEW) web site.